 Ratio / Financial Analysis

 Ratio analysis, the most widely utilized tool, involves calculating ratios from the financial statements to draw significant insight into the financial statements.
 Financial statements include the profit and loss account and balance sheet of a company.
-In general, we understand ratios as some figure divided by other.
-They have a very significant role to play in finance because these ratios provide an in-depth understanding of the business which cannot be understood by just looking at the standalone financial statements.
+Where profit and loss statements show the result either profit or loss and the balance sheet shows the financial position of the company.
+In general, we understand ratios the division of two figures.
+They have a very significant role to play in finance.
+This is because these ratios provide an in-depth understanding of the business which one cannot understand by merely looking at the standalone financial statements.

 In essence, ratio analysis enhances the usability of financial statements.
-Profit and loss statement, one part of financial statements, just calculate the profit that the company has made.
-It does not answer the question whether it is sufficient or not but it is answered by ratio analysis.
+The profit and loss statement which is one of the parts of the financial statements just calculates the profit of the company.
+It does not answer the question whether it is sufficient or not.
+But the Ratio Analysis answers the same.

 For example, a ratio of net profit to sales indicates the percentage of net profit margin.
-When this ratio is compared with the industry standards, we can come to a conclusion whether the company has performed good or bad.
-In the other instance, if we compare it with previous year’s margins, we can assess whether the company is improving, stable or downgraded compared to its past performance.
+When this ratio is compared with the industry standards, we can come to a conclusion of a company’s good or bad performance.
+In the other instance, if we compare it with the previous year’s margins, we can assess whether the company is improving, stable or downgraded in comparison to its past performance.
 This is how financial analysis augments the worth of preparing financial statements.

 Ratios are classified into following types:

 Profitability ratios are the evaluation method for an organization.
-Profit is the main motive of every organization and these ratios judge how well an organization has achieved its goal of profits.
+Profit is the main motive of every organization and these ratios help judge the organization achievement of profits.
 There are 2 types such as profit margin & rate of return ratios.
 Profit margin ratios include gross profit margin and a net profit margin and it judges the profitability at different stages.
 The rate of return ratios include return on equity, return on assets, earning power, return on capital employed.